Managing FX risk in a volatile market

 1. How much flexibility do we have to make strategic adjustments?

-In a rising dollar environment, you should first seek to understand the company’s overall exposure and FX risk profile.
-Even companies with robust hedging in place can feel significant impacts of sharp currency movements, which can be amplified by policies that leave little room for strategic decision-making.
-Ensuring that your FX policy provides sufficient flexibility to quickly adjust tactics (including target hedge ratios, instruments, and duration) based on changing market dynamics is key to running a world-class hedging program.
+In a volatile environment, you should first seek to understand the company’s overall exposure and FX risk profile.
+Even companies with robust hedging can feel significant impacts of sharp currency movements, which can be amplified by policies that leave little room for strategic decision-making.
+Ensuring your FX policy provides sufficient flexibility to quickly adjust tactics (including target hedge ratios, instruments, and duration) based on changing market dynamics is key to running a world-class hedging program.

 2. Should we hedge our FX risk?

-If you don’t currently manage your foreign currency exposures, the financial headwinds created by today’s dollar strength prompt you to consider hedging.
+If you don’t currently manage your foreign currency exposures, the financial headwinds created by currency volatility may prompt you to consider hedging.
 Rather than executing hedges as a knee-jerk reaction, use this wake-up call as an opportunity to develop a robust, thoughtful strategy that can benefit your organization long term.
 Consider fundamental questions, such as "Should we be hedging?", “How should we be hedging?”, and “Where does hedging fit in our overall activities?”
 A thoughtful approach to answering these questions leads to a more resilient and effective strategy that can adapt as your business evolves.

 3. Should we add a cash-flow FX hedging strategy?